andandandand/search-of-complex-binary-ca/README.md

 *Java 6+ required.

-After downloading the discoverer_xx.zip file, decompress it and run
+After downloading the discoverer_1_0.zip file, decompress it and run

 ```